Find out which DNA sequencing technology is right for finding answers to your questions.

-Next generation sequencing is the technology of choice when looking at large regions of the genome, the transcriptome or the epigenome.
-Its ability for ‘massively parallel’ sequencing makes it possible study everything from targeted gene panels to whole genomes and whole exomes with stunning efficiency.
+Next-generation sequencing is the technology of choice when looking at large regions of the genome, the transcriptome or the epigenome.
+Its ability for ‘massively parallel’ sequencing makes it possible to study everything from targeted gene panels to whole genomes and whole exomes with stunning efficiency.

 NGS also excels in metagenomics, which studies all the species present in a mixed sample.
 This approach is useful for example in microbiome samples where NGS can identify species with 16S amplicon sequencing – or even study whole genomes with meta-shotgun sequencing.

 At Macrogen Europe, we provide a wide range of Sanger sequencing and NGS services.
 So if you’re unsure about which technique is the best for your situation, get in touch now for a free consultation to find out the optimal solution for you..